chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

   - Working with Mods, not only DLC's
 - Changed
   - DLC's and Mods `content.xml` files are now required in extracted files
+  - They are extracted automatically.
+- Warning
-  - They are extracted automatically. **Please repeat the extraction process if you have already extracted the game files**
+  - **Please repeat the extraction process if you have already extracted the game files**

 ### [0.6.0] - 2025-02-10